CastixGitHub/wacosc/README.md

 ## plugins.py

-code that uses lilv and dictionaries made as explained above
+code that uses lilv and dictionaries made as explained above (in `carla.py` explaination)

 # Special People